Henrik-Nordlund/IT-Infrastructure-Projects/README.md

 # IT Support & Microsoft Infrastructure

-Practical lab work and documentation focused on IT support, Microsoft 365, Azure and Microsoft infrastructure.
+Practical lab work and documentation focused on IT support, Microsoft 365, Infrastructure Azure and Microsoft ecosystem.

 ## Areas